 In order to ensure that our programs and services are meeting the needs of our patrons, clients and organizations that we work with throughout British Columbia, we need your assistance in identifying the unique health and disability needs of Indigenous people with disabilities.

-The following four surveys have been developed to help us identify the needs of Aboriginal individuals with disabilities and to see where the gaps and barriers are in accessing programs and services.
+The following surveys were developed to help us identify the needs of Indigenous individuals with disabilities and to see where the gaps and barriers are in accessing programs and services.

 Your input is valuable.
 We are respectfully requesting your participation in the following surveys to help us identify the health and disability needs within your community.

 Your participation in this survey process is voluntary.